Neurokraken/Neurokraken-book/_sources/quickstart.md

 ## Where to next

-[Examples](examples) covers more examples across the range of neurokraken applications.
+[Task Examples](examples.md) covers more examples across the range of neurokraken applications.
+Neighboring navbar entries cover UI examples, keyboard/agent mode, AI/ML/Computer vision examples,...

 [Controls](controls) provides a good introduction to task development and the reference to `get` the central interface element to neurokraken's managed elements.